nkoehler/mat-video/README.md

 ```

 This API feature is considered experimental, and is subject to change.

+## Angular Compatibility Depreciation Notice (2019-06-14)
+Angular is rapidly growing with every major release.
+This has caused an increasing burden on the development of **mat-video** to support older versions of Angular.
+Due to the vast amount of differences between modern Angular and previous Angular versions, **mat-video** will officially be dropping support for older Angular versions with the upcoming Angular 9 release scheduled for November 2019.
+Existing releases will continue to function with older versions of Angular, however, no support will be provided for these versions.
+Instead, **mat-video** will provide backwards compatibility in a similar way to how Angular supports this.
+This notice is provided as an opportunity for developers to make necessary upgrades and plans for the future.
+More details will be announced closer to the release of Angular 9.

 ## Credits
 **mat-video** is an open-source project developed by Nicholas Koehler.